logo

 Plate 4-2B

-Vol 6 lists four constant flaws that exist in rows 7 and 8 in blocks from both an unnumbered centre plate and from a plate numbered 4. reverse L flaw The most prominent is a reversed L shaped flaw in position R8/5.
+Vol 6 lists four constant flaws that exist in rows 7 and 8 of the new centre plate and they exist in both the unnumbered centre plate and from the plate numbered 4.
+The most prominent is a reversed L shaped flaw in position R8/5.
 The above two plate blocks both have all the flaws and both have a darker centre impression in position R8/3.
-There is therefore no doubt that an unnumbered centre plate later had the number 4 added.
+There is therefore no doubt that printings exist with the flaws both showing an unnumbered centre plate and one with the number 4.

-In March 1945, stamps were issued from the original plate 1 in combination both with the original centre plate and with a new plate 5.
+In March 1945, stamps were issued from the original frame plate 1 in combination both with the original unnumbered centre plate and with a new centre plate 5.

 back next